Recycling Reflections for Perfect Photon Capture: Two-pass capture of arbitrary positive packet with bounded magnitude

 As shown in Section 3, single-pass capture leaves a residual reflection \(e^{-\kappa_{\max}t_{\max}}\), which we aim to eliminate using a two-pass approach, i.e. allowing the reflection to interact with the cavity again.
 Such a system would follow a Langevin equation in this form:

 Here, \(\kappa_1(t)\) and \(\kappa_2(t)\) are the tunable couplings for the first and second ports, and \(b_{in}'(t)=b_{out}(t-\Delta t)\) is the redirected reflection.
 In this section, we assume the input pulse is positive and bounded, i.e. $0<b_{in}\left(t\right)<b_{\max}$ for any time $t$ during the packet.
 Note that if one can tune the phase of coupling, complex pulses can be captured with similar processes.
-Here we choose the time unit that satisfies $b_{\max}=1$.
+Here we choose the time unit that satisfies $b_{\max}=1$, i.e. \(t\) will be in the units of \(b_{\max}^{-2}\) and \(\kappa\) will be in the units of \(b_{\max}^2\).
 Consider the instantaneous energy capture efficiency at time $t$,

 We can see that this choice corresponds to eliminate reflection if possible, and maximize $\kappa_1$ otherwise.
 The square packet, i.e. $\hat{c}=\int_0^1\hat{b}_{in}\left(t\right)dt$, maximizes initial reflection, making it the most challenging case for complete capture.
 For \(\kappa_{1,\max}\leq2\ln{2}\), \(\kappa_1\) is held at \(\kappa_{1,\max}\) throughout the packet, yielding